GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Reddit_Hive_Mind_Copypasta.md

 8. Drinking yourself to death, woke / wake The Finnegans, Drinking Yourself Alive, like Carol.
 Public House drink drive drink death metaphors.

+9. Drink driving.
+Driving others crazy.
+Driving others into death.
+Metaphors of Carol's confrontation (and line in Sagan's Contact film about confrontational woman to NASA / New Mexico space telescope lead-up).
+Ellie also drives like a mad woman / madness when going to confront the NASA leader scene about funding cancel rumors.

+10. Delirium Tremmors / Elephants in the room / Pink Ladies (Grease Musical) / Pink lesbians ... booze Pink Elephants.